Varian72/prak/README.md

   - PyQt4 '4.11.4'
   - matplotlib '1.5.1'

-for building, please, use pyinstaller.
+for building, please, use pyinstaller(for each platform it must be build separately).

 To get this from git hub, use:
   1. clone from https://github.com/Varian72/prak